Renford Reese: Rodney King

 According to Reese, the various civil rights leaders failed King.
 They should have known that he would be an icon for racial reconciliation and police reforms, so they should have protected him and groomed him—but they did not.
 "They dropped the ball with Rodney."
 In Reese's 2001 commentary in the Los Angeles Times, "We Still Can't Just Get Along," he discusses his relationship with Rodney and the lack of progress that has taken place since the 1992 Riots.

 Publications

 American Paradox: Young Black Men (2004)

 Based on the surveys of 756 young black men from ages 13–19 in Atlanta and Los Angeles, this book examines why young black men have embraced the counterproductive gangsta-thug persona.

 Leadership in the LAPD: Walking the Tightrope (2005)

 This book looks at the dilemma of LAPD police chiefs in accommodating their rank and file while appeasing the public.

 Prison Race (2006)

 This book examines why policymakers have embraced counterproductive criminal justice policies over the past two decades.

-American Bravado (2007)
+Violence in America: From a 'Criminal's' Perspective (2024)

-This book examines how the Ugly American became uglier during the Bush years.
+This book explores why America is so violent from a 'criminal's' perspective.